EENI Global Business School

 Good Thoughts, Good Words, Good Deeds” (3 H Zoroastrian).

 Everything created by Ahura is good, badness and goodness are generated in the human being, in his thoughts, and through their words converted in deeds.
-That is, the kindness should be practiced in three areas: in thoughts, in words which express them, and deeds they generate.
+That is, kindness should be practiced in three areas: in thoughts, in words which express them, and deeds they generate.

-Perhaps this concept, together with the respect for the animals and environment and the principle of freedom that we find in the Gatha is a crucial contribution to our research for the principles of a global ethic.
+Perhaps this concept, together with the respect for animals and environment and the principle of freedom that we find in the Gatha is a crucial contribution to our research for principles of a global ethic.

 “Goodness and Badness, twin spirits, at the beginning of the universe